 Where the design community meets.

-Designer Advocate at Figma Joined about 3 years ago
+Designer Advocate at Figma Joined over 3 years ago

 Thanks so much, Brennan!

 Hi!
 I'm Tom, a Designer Advocate at Figma.
 Want to share that Figma Plugins are live today.
 You can see whats available so far at figma.com/plugins.

 Developer documentation to make your own plugin is at figma.com/developers.
 With our platform we put extra effort into making plugins easy to build, easy to install, and stable.
 To read more about that check out this blog post: https://www.figma.com/blog/introducing-figma-plugins/

 I'll be around today to answer any questions or comments!